 • Core Instruction in all content areas need to interlink.
 Integration of ELA & Math within Science and Social Studies is of utmost importance to ensure that core instruction is successful.
 This year at Mater Academy of International Studies some teachers lack the sufficient experience in teaching core instruction in the content areas and would benefit from additional professional development.
 Students are also not used to using reading or math strategies during science and social science times.
 Students who have difficulty in reading comprehension will find that having to use comprehension strategies in the content areas will also be a struggle as they aim to master skills.
-Lack of teacher experience is a barrier for this goal.
+Lack of teacher experience in evidence-based core instruction is also an anticipated barrier for this school.